 - 3.4 The programme is delivered by 14 teaching staff members 12 of which are full-time faculty members.
 Teaching staff are all PhD holders with one holding the rank of a Professor, six Associate Professors and seven Assistant Professors.
-The staff-to-students ratio is noted as an average of 1:10 for the programme.
-However, since the same faculty members teach in all the three programmes offered by the Faculty, the overall staff-tostudents ratio is calculated at 1:29 which, in the view of the Panel, is appropriate.
-Studying the provided staff portfolio indicates that their specializations range across Accounting, Islamic Banking, Economics and Insurance subjects which are appropriate for the courses provided at undergraduate level.
+The staff-tostudent ratio is noted as an average of 1:14 for the programme.
+However, since the same faculty members teach in all the three programmes offered by the Faculty, the overall staff-to-student ratio is calculated at 1:29 which in the view of the Panel is appropriate.
+Faculty members' portfolios indicate that their specializations range from Managing Human Resources, Training and Development, Coaching and Mentoring as well as Accounting and Islamic Finance subjects which are appropriate for the courses provided at undergraduate level.
 However, the Panel noted that in a few cases faculty members taught courses outside their specialization.
 It also noted the limited elective courses offered in line with the available specialized faculty members.
-During the site visit, the Panel was informed about the five-year recruitment plan devised by the Faculty and recommends that the RUW expedites the implementation of this plan.
+During the site visit, the Panel was informed about the five-year recruitment plan devized by the Faculty and recommends that the RUW expedites the implementation of this plan.
 This will enable faculty members to focus on teaching courses of their specialization, allow the offering of additional electives, and encourage more research.
-The Panel notes from the interviews conducted with alumni and current students that faculty members are proactive, have an open-door policy and are always willing to discuss issues of concern to students.
-The Panel appreciates that faculty members are committed to their work, are attentive to student needs and create a collegial atmosphere. - 3.5 There is are clear procedures for recruitment, appraisal, promotion, and retention of staff members.
+The Panel notes from the interviews conducted with alumni and current students, that the faculty members are proactive, have an opendoor policy and are always willing to discuss issues of concern to students.
+The Panel appreciates that faculty members are committed to their work, are attentive to student needs and create a collegial atmosphere. - 3.5 There are clear procedures for recruitment, appraisal, promotion, and retention of faculty members.
 The average retention rate within the Faculty for the last six academic years is at 79% with the majority of them leaving at the end of their contract.
-There is an induction process in place for new faculty members and its implementation was confirmed during the site visit interviews.
-The Panel studied the RUW academic staff policy.
-It noted that there is no explicit workload policy.
+There is an induction process in place for new faculty members and its implementation was confirmed during the site visit.
+The Panel studied the RUW academic staff policy and noted that there is no explicit workload policy.
 Moreover, from discussion with senior staff and faculty members, it noted that the workload model used focuses mainly on the teaching load.
 The Panel recommends that RUW revise the workload model used and develop a workload policy that reflects teaching, research, community engagements, and other administrative duties.
-This will enhance the development and retention of current faculty members and attract new staff.
+This will enhance the development and retention of current staff and attract new staff.